 About Officer Nettle: Officer Nettle was shot and killed during a jail break from Tempe City Jail.

 Cause: Medical event / Seizure

 About Deuce: K-9 Deuce was a full bred German Shepard who was born in Germany on June 05, 2005.
-He joined the Tempe Police K-9 Unit in 2008 and was trained in suspect apprehension and narcotics detection.
-K-9 Deuce especially excelled in narcotic detection, having over 300 narcotic finds during his career.
+He joined the Tempe Police K-9 Unit in 2008, and was trained in suspect apprehension and narcotics detection.
+K-9 Deuce especially excelled in narcotics detection, having over 300 narcotic finds during his career.
 On the evening of October 29, 2014, Deuce and his handler, Sgt.
 Jeff McHenry engaged in weekly proficiency training involving engaging and biting a suspect decoy.
 After completing the training scenario and receiving his reward, Deuce experienced a neurological event believed to be a seizure.
-Deuce was given CPR at the scene and transported to an emergency veterinary hospital.
+Deuce was given CPR at the scene and was transported to an emergency veterinary hospital.
 Despite all efforts, Deuce could not be revived.
-He passed with his handler, McHenry and the Tempe PD K-9 Unit at his side.
-Deuce was an especially loyal police service dog.
-He is deeply missed.
+He passed with his handler, Sgt.
+McHenry and the Tempe PD K-9 Unit at his side.

 End of Watch: July 1, 2008